Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Algorithmic Details

-This is a dramatic improvement over the naive $O(|A|! \cdot |P|)$ factorial approach.
+This is a dramatic improvement over the naive $O(|\mathcal{A}|! \cdot |P|)$ factorial approach.

-\begin{remark}[Enumeration of Compatible Orders] If the constraint DAG is acyclic, the number of compatible orders equals the number of linear extensions of $C$.
-Counting these is \#P-complete in general, but cycle detection alone suffices for empty stalk verification. \end{remark}
+\begin{remark}[Enumeration of Compatible Orders] If the constraint digraph is acyclic, the number of compatible orders equals the number of linear extensions of $C$; counting them is \#P-complete (Remark~\ref{rem:counting}), but cycle detection alone suffices for empty-stalk verification. \end{remark}